laminas/laminas-filter/docs/book/intro.md

 ## Providing filters via modules

-If you wish to indicate that your zend-mvc module provides filters, have your `Module` class implement `Zend\Filter\FilterProviderInterface`, which defines the method:
+If you wish to indicate that your laminas-mvc module provides filters, have your `Module` class implement `Laminas\Filter\FilterProviderInterface`, which defines the method:

 ```php